 9. Give them opportunity to apply their faith: let them give, and serve at home, church, and in your community.

 10. Family devotions: Choose a devotional to work through as a family.
 Do it once a day or once a week, whatever works best for your family.
+Here are a list of our favorites.

 11. Create conversation starters: Jot down a list of questions or ideas to present to your kids while you go about your day. (you can put in on our fridge or on the dashboard of your van)